akashgiricse/akashgiricse/README.md

 ### Hi there 👋

 It's Akash.
-I'm a software developer engineer @zeliot.
+I'm a Software engineer @Deloitte.
 I'm mainly working on full-stack development and helping build awesome software.

 I like to share the knowledge that I've gained through my professional and personal experience in software development via blog posts and video tutorials.